 What do we mean by full of character?
 We mean places like Fielding in the rural centre of the Manawatu district, a town full of stunning Edwardian architecture, amazing boutique shopping and fascinating museums.
 Places like Raglan, the rugged surfing cove just west of Hamilton where the bohemian vibe will have you so relaxed that you’ll forget you ever had anything to do that day!

 New Zealand is full of little-known hidden gems and you kind of need to go there to find a lot of them.
-And we have not even started on the ‘larger’ cities such as Wellington, Auckland and Queenstown.
+And we have not even started on the ‘larger’ cities such as Wellington, Auckland and Queenstown for places to live in NZ.

 10. Great future prospects